rwtodd/Go.HexDump/README.md

 }
 ```

-So, ultimately, the plan is to make combinations of basic formats also follow the `formatter` interface, and plug
+So, ultimately, the plan is for all user-defined format directives follow the `formatter` interface, and plug
-into the engine I've already put in place.
-You can imagine a type representing aggregates of smaller formats,
+them into the engine I've already put in place.
+You can imagine a type representing aggregates of these formats,
-which add up the `bytesNeeded` into the total that will be needed for all.
+which adds up the `bytesNeeded` into the total that will be needed for the entire line.
+Of course there will
+also be an aggregate type to combine lines, which asks for the maximum number of bytes any of the lines
+require.

 So, I don't know when or if I will get around to filling this functionality out, but the
 hooks are in place to make it go smoothly.